mickeypercy1000/crowdfunding/README.md

     - POST /api/v1/projects/`{project_id}`/contributions: contributions: Makes a contribution to a project.
     - GET /api/v1/projects/`{project_id}`/contributions: Lists all contributions for a project.

+**DOKER HUB**
+- This project is accessible on Docker Hub via the following link: `https://hub.docker.com/r/mickeypercy1000/transactshield-crowdfunding-test`
+- Use the command `docker pull mickeypercy1000/transactshield-crowdfunding-test`
+- Verifiy the image in your code editor by running `docker images`.
+This command should show the image you just pulled
+- To run the application through the image, run `docker run mickeypercy1000/transactshield-crowdfunding-test`
+- The project is available on port `8000`

 **Environment Variables**